 AAA.
 (2019).
 Wet Weather Driving Tips.
 AAA Exchange -> Driving Advice, 9-14.

 PennDOT.
 (2017).
 PA Driver’s Manuel.
 Harrisburg: Pennsylvania Department of Transportation PUB 95 (4-16) English Version .

 PARENTS: Encourage your teen (and their friends) to log on today!
 Gain more confidence in your own teenager’s driving skills AND knowing that their friends have a better understanding behind the wheel because they went through the Academy!
 It’s Free and is just a little time that’s worth their life!

 REGISTER YOUR SCHOOL HERE!

 TAKING THE LEAD: FORD DRIVING SKILLS FOR LIFE SCHOOL ASSEMBLY:

 MANY LOCAL HIGH SCHOOLS HAVE INVITED US TO BRING THIS ASSEMBLY PROGRAM TO THEIR SCHOOL

-KDKA-TV, Neighborhood Ford Store, Governors Highway Safety Association, Allegheny County Pretrial Services and the Cindy Cohen School of Driving are Taking the Lead to reduce the number of injuries and fatalities related to teen driving in our community.
+KDKA-TV, Neighborhood Ford Store, Governors Highway Safety Association and Allegheny County Pretrial Services are Taking the Lead to reduce the number of injuries and fatalities related to teen driving in our community.
 We are dedicated to saving lives.
-Learn as much as you can… It’s FUN and FREE!
+Learn as much as you can… It’s FUN, INFORMATIVE and FREE!